GuptaSiddhant/storybooker/apps/website/docs/core/router-options.md

   - api
 ---

-# Request Handler Options
+# Router Options

-When creating a request handler using `createRequestHandler` (or a wrapper like `registerStoryBookerRouter` in Azure), you have to pass an options object which contain various service adapters and other options.
+When creating a request handler using `createHonoRouter` (or a wrapper like `registerStoryBookerRouter` in Azure), you have to pass an options object which contain various service adapters and other options.

 ```ts
 {